PhotoTour: A Florence Leather Craftsman Honors a Timeless Tradition, One Bag at a Time

 I had already formed a strong impression of Dimitri after a short time with him.
 I'd gotten the sense of his fierce determination to hold onto something he believes in and lives every day, his dedication to a craft that he embodies which in turn sustains him.
 This book describes it perfectly.

 There are still brilliant artisans and craftsmen (and women) in the world who are refusing to be silenced by an ever-present trend toward mass production and consumerism.
 The value of items handcrafted is thankfully alive and well in his bottega and spilling out into Florence's streets and creative scenes.
+This isn’t a European landmark and may not be high on your Italy bucket list, but whether you simply chat with Dimitri or buy one of his bags, it’s an experience that will stay with you forever.

 Find him and others like him.
 Listen to and support the stories of these creative artisans.
 The ones his customers carry with them wherever they go.